dylanmsu/poisson_caustic_design/README.md

 ## License

-TODO
+This project uses the MIT License.

 ## Acknowledgements

-Thank you to Yue et al for their awesome research paper on this algorithm.
+Thank you to Yue et al for their awesome research paper.

 I would also like to thank Matt Ferraro for providing [their informative article](https://mattferraro.dev/posts/caustics-engineering) about the paper.